'Gossip Girl' Reboot: Everything We Know About the New Class of Upper East Siders

 How many episodes will there be?
 10 one-hour episodes have been ordered for the first season.
 Sarah Aubrey, HBO Max’s head of original content, shared in January that the first script has been turned in and “it’s quite good.”

 When does filming begin?
-Production was originally set to begin in the spring, but due to coronavirus concerns, a start date has been pushed back.
+Production was originally set to begin in the spring, but due to coronavirus concerns, the start date has been pushed back to the end of October, according to Variety.
+The new Gossip Girl cast was spotted filming on the steps of the Met on Nov.
+10.

 Who is behind the new series?
 Joshua Safran, who oversaw the final seasons of Gossip Girl, returns as showrunner, as will original executive producers Josh Schwartz and Stephanie Savage.